 Standard Operating Procedures

 Standard Operating Procedures (SOPs) are designed to create safe and efficient work practice for all staff members, departments, students, resident artists and related personnel.
-Questions concerning SOPs should be addressed to Ryan Knapp, Production Manager at 301.405.0779 or email@example.com.
+Questions concerning SOPs should be addressed to Ryan Knapp, Director of Operations at 301.405.0779 or email@example.com.

-Please note that additional rules and regulations govern the general use of the Center; the below SOPs only apply to the specific areas addressed.
+Please note that additional rules and regulations govern the general use of The Clarice; the below SOPs only apply to the specific areas addressed.